awslabs/benchmark-ai/bff/README.md

 ```bash
 %> make deploy
 ```
-(Note: you will have to have kubctl configured to communicate with your cluster)
+(Note: you will have to have kubectl configured to communicate with your cluster)

 ---